amzn/smoke-framework/README.md

 The `JSONPayloadHTTP1OperationDelegate` takes a generic parameter conforming to the [HTTP1OperationTraceContext](https://github.com/amzn/smoke-framework/blob/master/Sources/SmokeOperationsHTTP1Server/HTTP1OperationTraceContext.swift) protocol.
 This protocol can be used to providing request-level tracing.
 The requirements for this protocol are defined [here](https://github.com/amzn/smoke-framework/blob/master/Sources/SmokeOperations/OperationTraceContext.swift#L21).

-A default implementation - [SmokeInvocationTraceContext](https://github.com/amzn/smoke-framework/blob/master/Sources/SmokeOperationsHTTP1Server/SmokeInvocationTraceContext.swift#L48) that provides some basic tracing using request and response headers.
+A default implementation - [SmokeInvocationTraceContext](https://github.com/amzn/smoke-framework/blob/master/Sources/SmokeOperationsHTTP1Server/SmokeInvocationTraceContext.swift#L48) - provides some basic tracing using request and response headers.

 ## The Operation Function